Paralegal Studies

 (Articulated A.S. to B.A/B.S.
 Career Path)

-Valencia’s Paralegal Studies Program is approved by the American Bar Association.
+Valencia’s Paralegal Studies Program is a member of the American Association for Paralegal Education (AAfPE).

-This program is designed for students who seek immediate employment in the legal environment and who may also decide to transfer as a junior to complete a Bachelor’s degree in Legal Studies at one of the two Florida public universities to which this degree will transfer.
-Students may transfer through a statewide agreement to Florida Gulf Coast University (FGCU) or through a specific program agreement to the University of Central Florida (UCF).
+This program is designed for students who seek employment in the legal environment and who may also decide to transfer as a junior to complete a Bachelor’s degree in Legal Studies.
+Students may transfer through a specific program agreement to the University of Central Florida, University of West Florida, or Florida Gulf Coast University.
+These articulations provide graduates with clear pathways to transition into B.A. or B.S. programs at these Florida public universities.
 Additional general education and legal specialty courses will be required in the university program.

 Although scheduling may not always provide for the following progression of courses, students should use the foundation, intermediate and specialization course sequence as a guide in program planning.
-This is found at https://valenciacollege.edu/paralegal-studies/.
+This is found on the Paralegal Studies program page.

 Students are strongly encouraged to consult a Student Success Coach in the department office for assistance in determining the best education plan for their career goals.